5 Best Laptops For Teachers in 2025 (From $250)

 Display: High Resolution

-Multitasking and working with software with lots of rows of data is much easier with more screen space.
+Multitasking and handling software with tons of rows of data becomes way easier when you’ve got more screen space.

-FHD or QHD: Besides getting a large display, high resolution also gives you more screen space.
+- FHD or QHD: A larger display with a high resolution also gives you more usable screen space.

 KeyBoard